thasso/pyjip/docs/source/tools_and_pipelines.rst

 up with a set of script files that you understand while you write and use them first, but if you have to come back to those *things* after some time, you are often lost.
-The easiest way is to try to document both your script and the command line options it takes in a meaningful way.
-The downside of this is that your initially small script that consists of just a few lines of code get filled with a lot of code responsible for parsing your command line options.
+The easiest way is to try to document both your script and the command line options, then it takes in a meaningful way.
+The downside of this is that your initial small script that consists of just a few lines of code will get filled with a lot of code responsible for parsing your command line options.

 The *docopt* library tries to tackle the problem and is able to parse option definitions that are given in a *POSIX* compliant way.
-JIP makes heavy use of this library and allows you to specify the option definition in a *POSIX* style way and then extract the available meta-information.
+JIP makes heavy use of this library and allows you to specify the option definition in a *POSIX* style way and then to extract the available meta-information.
 Here is one of the most simple scripts you can write::

     #!/usr/bin/env jip